alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 # TSX Component Update Checklist for New Service Layer Integration

 ## Development Instructions
-This checklist outlines the steps required to update the frontend TSX components to integrate with the new service layer using a test-driven approach.
+This checklist outlines the steps required to update the frontend TSX components to integrate with the new service layer using a validation-driven approach with subprocess server validation.
 The implementation follows a systematic approach:

 1. **Set up Playwright testing infrastructure** - Install and configure Playwright for end-to-end testing
 2. **Create baseline tests** - Write tests that document current component behavior with mock data